Free S&H For Orders Over $30

 • support antioxidant defenses

-• reduce markers associated with tissue irritation
+• influence markers associated with tissue irritation

-Turmeric for Chronic Inflammation
+→ Turmeric for Chronic Inflammation

 Why Standardized Curcumin Extracts Are Common in Research

-• Turmeric root contains only 2–5% curcumin
+• turmeric root contains only about 2–5% curcumin

-• Clinical studies require consistent potency
+• clinical studies require consistent potency

-• Curcumin has naturally low absorption
+• curcumin naturally has limited absorption

 Learn more:

-How BioPerine Improves Curcumin Absorption
+→ How BioPerine Improves Curcumin Absorption

 Lifestyle Habits That Support Everyday Movement Comfort

-• gentle stretching before and after movement
+• gentle stretching before and after activity

 • balanced movement throughout the day

-• proper posture during sitting or lifting
+• good posture during work and lifting

-• rest and recovery between repetitive tasks
+• adequate rest between repetitive tasks

 People exploring turmeric supplements often look for: